 A new pair of cans have broken cover, said to be perfect for dance music producers.

 The Pioneer HRM-7 have a new 40mm HD driver that promises a neutral, high-res sound up to 40kHz.
-They should also deliver fantastic bass, thanks to the dual airflow chambers and a damping structure in the housings.

 You won’t have to share your tunes with everyone on the bus thanks to the fully enclosed ear pads.
 Which is a godsend if you’re actually listening to something less bass-heavy.